 - Preheat oven to 400 degrees F. Line a half baking sheet with parchment paper.

 - While the dough is proofing, roast the blackberries.
 Toss the berries with honey and a pinch of salt.
 Spread the berries in an even layer on the prepared baking sheet.
 Roast the fruit for 20 minutes or until softened.
 Remove from the oven and transfer the berries to a bowl.
 Lightly smash them to release the juices and let them cool completely.

 - Punch down the dough.
 Dust a clean work counter with flour and roll out the dough into a 15x12 inch rectangle.
-Brush the top of the dough with 2 tbsp melted butter.
+Brush the top of the dough with 2 tablespoon melted butter.
 Sprinkle the lemon sugar on top and spread the roasted blackberries in an even layer.
 Cut the dough into 15 squares, 4x3 inches each.
 Stack the squares on top of another.
 Flip the last square so that the side with the filling is facing down.

 - Grease a 9x5 loaf pan.
 Carefully transfer the squares to the pan.
 Cover the bread and proof for 30 minutes in a warm area.

 - Reduce oven temperature to 350 degrees F.

 - Brush the top of the loaf with egg wash.
 Bake the roasted blackberry lemon pull apart bread for 50 minutes - 1 hour or until golden brown.
 Remove from the oven and let cool on a wire rack.